patbaumgartner/eclipse-integration-tcserver/README.md

-# Pivotal tc Server Integration for Eclipse
+# Pivotal/VMware tc Server Integration for Eclipse

-  The Pivotal tc Server Integration for Eclipse adds server adaptors for the Pivotal tc Server to the Eclipse JEE tooling.
+  The Pivotal/VMware tc Server Integration for Eclipse adds server adaptors for the Pivotal tc Server to the Eclipse JEE tooling.
 It makes it easy to deploy apps, start, debug and stop your tc Server, create new instances with various configurations, all from within Eclipse.